tjpalanca/facebook-news-analysis/README.md

-# Facebook Fake Account Identifier
+# Facebook News Analysis
-**A study into the identification of fake Facebook accounts commenting on news articles**
+**A study into the the landscape of Philippines news on Facebook**

 ***This is a work in progress.***